How to work with AGAR- The BASICS

 -Liquid Culture: Using the same technique as the spore syringe, make an X around the plate with the liquid culture.
 Make sure to shake well before using!

 5. Incubate the Agar plates at 77-83 degrees

 You will want to find a warm clean place to incubate the dishes for 5-7 days.
 You can grow them at lower temps but its best to strive for 80 degrees for optimal results

 6. Transfer Mycelium from growing Agar dish to new plate

 Open the lid in the culture-containing dish.
 Hold it steady while you cut a small piece of agar (containing strong mycelium growth) out of the dish.
 A 1 cm x 1 cm piece will usually suffice.
-Once the piece is cut, stab it with your scalpel, and quickly transfer it over to another receiving dish, placing it at the center.
+Once the piece is cut, stab it with your scalpel, and quickly transfer it over to another receiving dish, placing it at the center making sure the mycelium side is facing down.
 Ensure that the culture piece stays in the laminar flow, preferably upstream of the plates.

 The reason we transfer is to make sure there are no contaminates and also ensure we are transferring a healthy colony of mycelium.
 You can repeat this step as many times as needed until you have a healthy growing contaminate free sample growing on your dish.

 7A.
 Transfer to grain spawn